IBM/core-dump-handler/FAQ.md

 ```
 Also see [Kubernetes best practices: terminating with grace](https://cloud.google.com/blog/products/containers-kubernetes/kubernetes-best-practices-terminating-with-grace)

+## Why is my zip file corrupted?

+As of v8.7.0 there is now have a timer on the core dump to prevent repeated hanging core dumps taking down the system.
+For very large core dumps this means the process can be truncated and the zipfile incomplete.

+In v8.8.0 We have added the nocompression option to zip process to improve performance and you can increase the timeout default which is currently set to 10 minutes.

 ## Why is my log file exactly half of my configured line count?

 This appears to be a bug in some kubernetes services.